China defence spending gets mild boost amid economic caution

 “China is facing a relatively complicated international and regional security situation, and the tasks of advancing the military’s modernisation, reform and building are also very arduous.
 It is very necessary to ensure sufficient defence expenditures,” he added.

-The country is nervous about challenges on several fronts, ranging from Taiwan to U.S. missions in the disputed South China Sea near Chinese-occupied islands, an ongoing border dispute with India, and unrest in Hong Kong.
+China is nervous about challenges on several fronts, ranging from Taiwan to U.S. missions in the disputed South China Sea near Chinese-occupied islands, a border dispute with India and pro-democracy protests in Hong Kong.

 The budget gives only a raw figure for military expenditure, with no breakdown.
-Many diplomats and foreign experts believe the country under-reports the real number.
+Many diplomats and foreign experts believe Beijing under-reports the real number.

+In Washington, Pentagon spokesman John Kirby declined to speculate about whether China was under-reporting its defence budget.

+“I’m in no position to judge right here today what we believe about the veracity of the figure that they’re putting out there,” Kirby told a news briefing.

 China’s reported defence budget in 2021 is about a quarter of U.S. defence spending, which amounted to $714 billion in fiscal year 2020 and is expected to increase to $733 billion in the 2021 fiscal year.